On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Related Work

 \section{Related Work}

-{\bf Causal Inference and Machine Learning} Two important frameworks in causal inference are the potential outcome (counterfactual) framework and the structural causal model (SCM) \citep{holland1986statistics,hernan2010causal,imbens2015causal,pearl2018book}.
-They disclose the process of inferring the physical laws that go beyond pure statistics, which have become an influential tool that enables machine learning algorithms to reason in different ways.
-For example, \citet{scholkopf2012causal} study the causal and anti-causal learning for domain adaptation with an additive noise SCM. \citet{bottou2013counterfactual} carry out the counterfactual analysis for the advertisement placement problem, allowing more flexibility on decision-making and thus improving the system performance. \citet{moraffah2020causal} suggest that the causal interpretable model under these two frameworks is a way to explain the black-box machine learning algorithms.
-However, even though the causal models are favourable for specific learning regimes, only a few works generally consider generalization ability.
-To name a few, \citet{kilbertus2018generalization} argue that the generalization capabilities for anti-causal learning problems are associated with the hypothesis space searching and validation, but no theoretical analysis is presented. \citet{kuang2018stable} derive the generalization error bound with the ``causal" features which are stable across different environments. \citet{arjovsky2019invariant} propose the invariant risk minimization for a linear model to generalize well across different domains.
+{\bf Causal Inference and Machine Learning. } Two important frameworks in causal inference are the potential outcome (counterfactual) framework and the structural causal model (SCM) \citep{holland1986statistics,hernan2010causal,imbens2015causal,pearl2018book}\footnote{It is sometimes also called structural equation model (SEM).}, which allows reasoning about a system not only under observation but also under intervention, and they have become an influential tool in several machine learning problems.
+For example, \citet{scholkopf2012causal} study the causal and anti-causal learning for domain adaptation with an additive noise SCM. \citet{bottou2013counterfactual} carry out the counterfactual analysis for the advertisement placement problem, allowing more flexibility in decision-making and thus improving the system performance.
+More recently, \citet{scholkopf2019causality} put forward significant issues such as i.i.d. assumptions and generalization ability of current machine learning algorithms and summarized the intrinsic connections between machine learning and the causality. \citet{moraffah2020causal} reviewed several causal interpretable models and suggested that the causal interpretable model under these causal and anti-causal frameworks is a way to explain the black-box machine learning algorithms. \citet{makhlouf2020survey} argue that causality-based machine learning algorithms are necessary to address the problem of fairness appropriately.

+However, although the causal models are favourable for specific learning regimes, only a few works generally consider generalization ability.
+To name a few, \citet{kilbertus2018generalization} argue that the generalization capabilities for anti-causal learning problems are associated with the hypothesis space searching and validation, but no theoretical analysis is presented. \citet{kuang2018stable} and \citet{cui2022stable} develop a stable learning algorithm that is robust across different underlying distributions and derives the generalization error bound with the ``causal" features, which are stable across different environments. \citet{arjovsky2019invariant} propose the invariant risk minimization to generalize well across different domains. \citet{chen2021domain} develop a theoretical framework via the linear structural causal models, allowing comparisons of the learning performance for existing domain adaptation methods.